top of page

 I am a game designer interested in videogames both as a creative profession and as a subject of study.

-I have completed DBGA's online course in Game Design, and I'm currently studying at the Master's course in Games (Design Track) at the IT University of Copenhagen.
+I have completed DBGA's online course in Game Design, and I'm currently working on my Master's thesis in Games (Design Track) at the IT University of Copenhagen.

 Icona_Mail.png